2cupscooked farro, cooked according to package directions

 In a small measuring cup, whisk together lime juice, olive oil, honey, and chili powder.
 Pour over salad and toss to combine.
 Taste and season with more salt and pepper as needed

-Serve immediately or store tightly covered in refrigerator for 3-4 days.
+Serve immediately or store tightly covered in refrigerator for 3 to 4 days.

 Dairy-free: omit cheese, or use a non-dairy cheese.